ThioJoe/YT-Spammer-Purge/Linux-Installation-Instructions.md

 5. Check if pip installed - Run:
 	* `pip` or `pip3`
 	* If not installed run: `sudo apt install python3-pip`(This is for Ubuntu/Debian-based distributions.
-For other distributions, try the automatic installation.)
+For other distributions, try the automatic installation or use the distribution's own package manger.)

 6. Install dependencies.
 Run:
 	* `pip3 install -r requirements.txt`